Bhagyalaxmi17/apexplanet-internship/internship-task-4/notes/readme.md

 Post-exploitation: once a shell exists, enumerate system info, running services, users, and collect sensitive artifacts (e.g., /etc/shadow) for offline analysis.
 Meterpreter provides sysinfo and hashdump convenience commands; on a plain shell you use uname -a, cat /etc/os-release and read /etc/shadow.

-B — What you did (concise mapping of commands → purpose)
+B —  (concise mapping of commands → purpose)

 use exploit/unix/irc/unreal_ircd_3281_backdoor
 → selected the exploit module that targets UnrealIRCd backdoor.